Primary Children's Hospital - Salt Lake City

 US News and World Report Award

-Primary Children's Hospital is ranked by U.S. News & World Report as one of the best children's hospitals in America in several pediatric specialties, including Behavioral Health.
+Intermountain Primary Children's Hospital is ranked by U.S. News & World Report as one of the nation's best children's hospitals in 11 of 11 pediatric specialties, including behavioral health.